Set this up in minutes

 Nice-to-have features

-- Auto-PO generation — automatically create POs when stock hits reorder point
+- Auto-PO generation — auto-drafts a PO when stock hits the reorder point, ready for you to approve and send

 - Recurring orders — for items you reorder on a schedule